Statute of Limitations

 The time limit for filing a lawsuit or other civil action is called the “statute of limitations.”
-Every state carries their statute of limitations laws so it important to consult with an attorney in your respective state.
-Florida’s limitations period varies from two to four years, depending on the type of case and can also vary depending on the type of personal injury.
+Every state carries its own statute of limitations laws, so it’s important to consult with an attorney in your respective state.
+Florida’s limitations period varies from two to four years, depending on the type of case, and it can also vary depending on the type of personal injury.
 The clock starts ticking at the time of the incident in question, or in some instances, with the discovery of the wrong.

 Florida’s Comparative Negligence Law